biomoff/UoA_Metagenomics_Workshop/README.md

 ## Inspecting the output of METABOLIC

 METABOLIC provides quite a lot of output, but we will look at a subset of that here for simplicity.
 If you want to learn more about all the outputs it can provide, have a look at the [original publication](https://doi.org/10.1186/s40168-021-01213-8) or the [Github page](https://github.com/AnantharamanLab/METABOLIC/tree/master?tab=readme-ov-file).
+You can use WinSCP or other programs to move the output over to your own machine.

 You should have the following files and directories in the `6_METABOLIC/A` and `6_METABOLIC/B` output directories:
 > All_gene_collections_mapped.depth.txt